© 1999-2008

 AFTER: WKCI Hamden, CT; WAVZ New Haven, CT; WFBG Altoona, PA; WIXZ McKeesport, PA; WIXY Cleveland, OH; WTRY Troy, NY; WMEX Boston, MA; WAVZ New Haven, CT; WNBC New York, NY; WELI New Haven, CT; national program director of Insilco Broadcasting; WYNY New York, NY; United Stations, Unistar, Pro-Media, SJS, SFX, Winstar Radio Networks, all New York, NY

-TODAY: Bill is WDRC's imaging voice and the production voice on numerous NBC/CNBC/MS-NBC productions including Weekend Nightly News and Meet The Press.
-You can visit his web site and see his note (10-17-04) (e-mail).
+TODAY: Bill is the production voice on numerous NBC/CNBC/MS-NBC productions including Weekend Nightly News and Meet The Press.
+You can visit his web site and see his latest note (11-12-09) (e-mail).

 WDRC's John Rode